openDsh/dash/README.md

 ![](docs/imgs/opendash-ui.gif)

 # Getting Started

-###Video walk through:
+## Video walk through
-(steps may be slightly different such as ia (intelligent-auto) has been renamed to dash, the UI has changed, etc...)
+_steps may be slightly different such as ia (intelligent-auto) has been renamed to dash, the UI has changed, etc..._

 https://youtu.be/CIdEN2JNAzw

 ## Install Script